 “I am alice on [social media service].”

-“Pay me at ₿alice@domain.com.”
+“Pay me at alice on [payment service].”

 For social media, users know to navigate to the respective website or app and look up the username there.
 Applications rely on domains (via the Domain Name System, or DNS) to resolve the global part.
 In physical addresses, we have more hierarchical parts - country, state, city, street, house number and apartment.
 It is a familiar system.